23 databases found starting with D X

 Includes primary sources, supporting materials, and archives, along with video.
 The content is not only useful for teaching and research in disability studies, but also in history, media, the arts, political science, education, and other areas where the contributions of the disability community are often overlooked.

-Contains citations & abstracts of all McMaster theses submitted to UMI Dissertation Publishing.
-Authorized McMaster users can download full-text PDF versions (if available) of dissertations and theses published by McMaster students.
+Contains citations & abstracts of all McMaster theses submitted to UMI Dissertation Publishing up to 2011.
+Authorized McMaster users can download full-text PDF versions (if available) of dissertations and theses published by McMaster students, 1970-1996.

 A searcheable database of medical diseases and how testing changes disease probabilities with over a 1,000 diagnostic likelihood ratios.